 Yoshiko received a Bachelor of Music degree from the New England Conservatory of Music and a Master of Music Degree from CCM, as well as additional training at the Mozarteum Academy in Salzburg, Austria.
 She plays section violin with the Dayton Philharmonic.
 When not playing the violin, you can find her traveling abroad, reading non-fiction, and doing yoga.

-Dr. Kevin Nordstrom, violin, viola
+Dr. Kevin Nordstrom, violin and viola

 Kevin Nordstrom leads a busy career as both performer and teacher.
 He has performed in much of the United States as well as in Canada, Italy, and Austria, and has given numerous solo recitals in the United States.
 He holds a Bachelor of Music degree from The University of North Texas, a Master of Music degree, an Artist Diploma and Doctor of Musical Arts degree in Viola performance from the University of Cincinnati College-Conservatory of Music.